friendly-traceback/docs/source/tracebacks_en_3.8.rst

     Perhaps you forgot to convert `c, d` into integers.
     Exception raised on line 615 of file TESTS:\runtime\test_type_error.py.

+       611:         assert "Perhaps you forgot to convert `1.0" in result
        613:     c, d = "2", "3"
        614:     try:
     -->615:         range(c, d)